Temporal-Difference Variational Continual Learning: Implementation Details and Reproducibility

 \textbf{Reproducibility}.
-Reported results are averaged across ten different seeds.
-Error bars represent 95\% confidence intervals, while Table \ref{tab:results} shows 2-sigma errors up to two decimal places.
+Reported results are averaged across ten different seeds for PermutedMNIST-Hard, SplitMNIST-Hard, and SplitNotMNIST-Hard, and five seeds for CIFAR100-10 and TinyImageNet-10.
+Error bars represent 95\% confidence intervals, while tables show 2-sigma errors up to two decimal places.
 We execute all experiments using a single GPU RTX 4090.
-We provide our implementation code for the proposed methods (TD-VCL and n-Step), as well as considered baselines (Batch MLE, Online MLE, VCL, and VCL CoreSet) in \url{https://github.com/luckeciano/TD-VCL}.
+We provide our implementation code for the proposed methods (TD-VCL, TD-UCB, TD-UCL, and n-Step), as well as considered baselines (Batch MLE, Online MLE, VCL, VCL CoreSet, UCB, and UCL) in \url{https://github.com/luckeciano/TD-VCL}.